stormbeard/thesis/proposal/proposal.md

 Adaptive Data Placement
 =======================

-To remedy the problems that arise from hetereogeneous cluster configurations discussed in the previous section, I plan to implement an adaptive replica placement algorithm for the Nutanix distributed file system.
+To remedy the problems that arise from hetereogeneous cluster configurations, I plan to implement an adaptive replica placement algorithm for the Nutanix distributed file system.
 This algorithm uses a "fitness value" that is calculated from various statistics available for each disk such as disk fullness and queue depth.
-These fitness values are to be used to rank each disk when selecting where the Stargate will place data.
+These fitness values are used to rank each disk when selecting where the Stargate will place data.
 This should mitigate many problems seen with heterogeneous Nutanix clusters.

 ### Fitness Values

-A fitness value is a number calculated from the disk stats found in the NDFS metadata store.
+A fitness value is a number calculated from the disk stats found in NDFS metadata store.
 During every NDFS disk stats update, new usage and performance stats for each disk are pulled from the Cassandra database and stored in Stargate memory at some periodic interval.
 For the work described in this